google/cctz/README.md

 classes and sometimes even different names, but these fundamental concepts and relationships will still exist.

-## These concepts in CCTZ
+# These concepts in CCTZ

 An *absolute* time is represented by a `cctz::time_point`.
 A *civil* time is represented by a `cctz::Breakdown`, or even separate integers.
 A *time zone* is represented by a `cctz::TimeZone`.

-XXX: See the cctz.h file for more details.
+See the [cctz.h](https://github.com/google/cctz/blob/master/src/cctz.h) header file for more details.